Nathaniel Fick

-Nathaniel C. Fick (born June 23, 1977) is a former American diplomat, a technology executive, an author, and a former United States Marine Corps officer.
+Nathaniel Charles Fick (born June 23, 1977) is an investor and technology executive, a former American diplomat, an author, and a former United States Marine Corps officer.
+He is the Chief Strategy Officer for Equities at Cerberus Capital Management.
 He was the CEO of cybersecurity software company Endgame, Inc., then worked for Elastic NV after it acquired Endgame.
 He was an Operating Partner at Bessemer Venture Partners.
-In 2022, he was selected to lead the U.S. State Department's Bureau for Cyberspace and Digital Policy.
+In 2022, he was selected to lead the U.S. State Department's Bureau of Cyberspace and Digital Policy.
 He left the position in 2025.

 Fick is the author of One Bullet Away: The Making of a Marine Officer, a memoir of his military experience published in 2005 that was a New York Times bestseller, one of The Washington Posts "Best Books of the Year", and one of the Military Times "Best Military Books of the Decade".
 Fick was portrayed by actor Stark Sands in the HBO miniseries Generation Kill.

 Early life and education

-Fick was born in Baltimore, Maryland, in 1977, and attended Loyola Blakefield high school in Towson, Maryland.
+Fick was born in Baltimore, Maryland, in 1977, to Nathaniel Crow Fick Jr, a lawyer that ran a private practice and Jane Ella Fick (Née Stimola) a social worker.
+He was the first of three siblings having two sisters Maureen Poydras, a lawyer who went into private practice with their father, and Stephanie Noelle.
+Fick attended Loyola Blakefield high school in Towson, Maryland.
 Fick went on to attend Dartmouth College.
 He later graduated with degrees in classics and government in 1999.
 While at Dartmouth, Fick captained the cycling team to a U.S. National Championship and wrote a senior thesis on Thucydides' History of the Peloponnesian War and its implications for American foreign policy.
 After leaving the Marine Corps, Fick earned both an MPA and MBA from Harvard University.